Support and Further Help Statement

 Safeguarding and confidentiality

-Whatever you share within Busy Corner Books or Writing Well — whether spoken or written — is treated as confidential and with care.
+Whatever you share within our work together — whether spoken or written — it is treated as confidential and with care.

 Confidentiality would only be broken if there were a serious concern about safety, such as risk of harm to yourself or another person.